wrongway88/armaCompassPlugin/readme.md

 This is part of my ARMA 3 desktop compass project.
 This is the game plugin, it periodically sends out compass direction via Socket for the Compass Server to receive.

+Use Pre-built:

+Just copy the folder '@compass_client' into your ARMA 3 root directory

+Build yourself:

 This project consists of two parts: the game mod and a .dll

 Check this tutorial to build the game mod